jacobszmon/Git-Info-Pages/README.md

 # just-the-docs-template

-This is a *bare-minimum* template to create a [Jekyll] site that:
+This is a *bare-minimum* template to create a documentation website that:

+- Use the static-site generator [Jekyll];
 - uses the [Just the Docs] theme;
 - can be built and published on [GitHub Pages] using a [GitHub Actions workflow];
-- can be built and previewed locally, and published on other platforms.

-You can see [a deployed version of this template here].
+See [a deployed version of this template here].

 To get started with creating a site, just fork this repository.